Phpillip/phpillip/doc/content/property-handlers.md

 Property handlers are responsible for enriching parsed contents by providing automatic properties or casting properties as a certain type.

-Phpillip provides a default set of Property Handlers (see `Phpillip\PropertyHandler`) and you're able to add your own to fit your needs.
+Phpillip provides a default set of Property Handlers (see [Retrieving content](../content/retrieving-content.md)).

+And you're able to add your own to fit your needs!

 ## Create a custom property handler

-Implements the `Phpillip\Behavior\PropertyHandlerInterface`:
+_Create a class_ that implements the `Phpillip\Behavior\PropertyHandlerInterface`:

 ```
 <?php